bdadam/bdadam.com/content/blog/automatically-adapting-the-height-textarea.md

 - Code editors
 - Comment boxes

+## For production

+This article is only meant for simple use cases or as a proof of concept work.
+For production (and therefore maybe more complex usecases) I would rather recommend using a library such as [autosize](https://github.com/jackmoore/autosize).
+These libraries deal with browser bugs and other edge cases.

+## Resources

+- For differences between `offsetHeight`, `clientHeight` and `scrollHeight` please see [this StackOverflow answer](https://stackoverflow.com/a/22675563/2374649)

 **Do you like it?
 Do you already use it?
 Please leave a comment below - the comment box is auto adjusted by default. :)**